 - How much profit do you earn, on each area of activity.

-- You can afford it – even if it’s profitable.
+- Can you afford it – even if it’s profitable.

 This systematic approach will enable you to focus your digital marketing to ensure it’s performing well.